Lemonade Alley Facts

 Lemonade Alley makes graphic, photo and video content available for press and event organizer use.
 See Free Use Media »

-BizGym Foundation is a Honolulu-based, 501(c)(3) nonprofit organization whose mission is to empower the attainment of legacy through business.
-BGF’s flagship program is Lemonade Alley, a youth entrepreneurial challenge that combines innovation and charitable.
+Bizgenics Foundation is a Honolulu-based, 501(c)(3) nonprofit organization that empowers the disadvantaged, particularly under-resourced youth, to achieve positive legacy through creativity, innovation & entrepreneurship.
+Bizgenic’s flagship program is Lemonade Alley, a youth entrepreneurial challenge that combines innovation, entrepreneurship and charitable.
 Lemonade Alley also brings many community organizations to build a strong and sustainable future for all.
-BGF’s core values are embodied in it’s mantra: Profit to Share!
+Bizgenic’s core values are embodied in it’s mantra: Profit to Share!

-Lemonade Alley and BizGym Foundation were created and founded by Steve Sue, author/founder of the BizGym.com entrepreneur’s growth app and owner of StoryManager, Inc. a strategic consulting firm; and Myron Nakata, an angel investor of BizGym.com.
+Lemonade Alley and Bizgenics Foundation were created and founded by Steve Sue, author/founder of the BizGym.com entrepreneur’s growth app.
 Steve’s background includes experience as a conceptualist and creator of new business enterprises in a number of industries.
-Myron has decades of experience in a variety of businesses as an owner, investor and operator.
-One of his more recent plays is the LeiHut.com online mall of Hawaii products.

 Official Website: lemonadealley.com